Central, Cleveland

 Central, also known as Cedar–Central, is a neighborhood on the East Side of Cleveland, Ohio.
 Situated on the outskirts of downtown, Central is bounded roughly by East 71st Street on its east and Interstate 90 on its west, with Euclid Avenue on its north and Interstate 77 and the Penn Central Railroad to the south.
-The neighborhood is eponymously named for its onetime main thoroughfare, Central Avenue.
+The neighborhood is named after its onetime main thoroughfare, Central Avenue.
 It is home to several schools, including East Technical High School.